wlach/eideticker/README.md

     }

-Note the Access-Control-Origin header, which allows us to integrate the SPS profiler to request eideticker resources directly (useful for direct linking to capture analysis).
+Note the Access-Control-Origin header, which allows us to integrate the SPS profiler to request Eideticker resources directly (useful for direct linking to capture analysis).

 ### Dashboard Client Setup

-Each eideticker client works by creating its own static copy of the dashboard, then copying the relevant files to the server setup above.
+Each Eideticker client works by creating its own static copy of the dashboard, then copying the relevant files to the server setup above.

 To setup to capture and store results